Appdynamics/mongo-monitoring-extension/README.md

 ##Installation

-1. Run 'ant package' from the mongo-monitoring-extension directory
+1. Run 'mvn clean install' from the mongo-monitoring-extension directory
-2. Download the file MongoMonitor.zip found in the 'dist' directory into \<machineagent install dir\>/monitors/
+2. Download the file MongoMonitor-[version].zip found in the 'target' directory into \<machineagent install dir\>/monitors/
 3. Unzip the downloaded file
 4. In the newly created directory "MongoMonitor", edit the monitor.xml configuring the parameters specified below.
 5. If there are additional DB to be monitored, add the credentials to properties.xml